April 6, 2021

 What we’ll cover:

-Losing a job is incredibly scary and stressful, and when it happens during a pandemic, the financial challenges can feel especially trying.
+Losing a job is incredibly scary and stressful, and when it happens unexpectedly, the immediate financial challenges can feel especially overwhelming.

-If you or someone you know is receiving unemployment compensation, it’s important to understand that the benefits are likely subject to federal (and state, if applicable) income tax.
+If you are eligible for unemployment compensation, keep in mind that the benefits are likely subject to federal (and state, if applicable) income tax.

-Let’s take a look at how the IRS treats unemployment benefits because the last thing you want is a surprise tax bill when it’s time to file your return.
+Why is this important?
+That’s because the last thing you want is a surprise tax bill when it’s time to file your return.
+So, let’s take a look at how the IRS generally treats unemployment benefits.

 In the eyes of the IRS, unemployment compensation is considered “ordinary income,” which means that the payments are generally taxable based on your income tax rate (see 2020 tax rates here) and they need to be reported on your federal tax return (i.e. Form 1040).